spacemeshos/protocol/hare/README.md

 1. `Consistency`: Every honest party outputs the same set S'
 2. `Validity 1` (“all honest witnessed”): If for every honest party Pi value v is in ISi then v is in S'
 3. `Validity 2` (“no honest witness”): If for no honest party Pi value v in ISi then v is not in S'.
 In other words, all values in S' should have had at least one honest witness.
+4. `Termination` - All honest participants terminate with overwhelming probablity.

-#### Roles
+#### Active Participants
-At each round while the protocol is running, a party can be assigned with one of the following 3 roles:
-* `Passive` - Listens and follows the protocol.
-This is the default role of a participant so every protocol participant is at least passive
-* `Active` - Also acts as a speaker and shares his knowledge
-* `Leader` - A participant who can give a proposition to the network.
-There is only one leader
+In each round, a new committee is selected randomly by the oracle (which we assume its existance).
+Picking a random committe over having all the nodes participate in the protocol is good for two main reasons:
+1. Less participants means lower communication requirments.
+2. Random election of participants means the participants are not predicted hence less likely to be exposed to DDOS attacks (for example).
+In the proposal round, the expected number of participants is low (1 for example).
+In all other rounds we expect N (active) participants.

-#### Certificate
+#### Commit Certificate - C(S,K)
-A proof to witnessing f+1 commits on a set S.
+A proof that consists of f+1 commit messages on the same set S for the same iteration K. f+1 commit messages implies at least one of them is honest and hence the set S is ensured to be valid.

 #### Safe Value Proof (SVP)
-A proof made by a participant to ensure that a set S satisfies `validity 1` in respect to a specific round k.
-An SVP also includes a certificate with which we can ensure consistency.
+A proof made by a participant to ensure that a set S satisfies `validity 1` in respect to a specific round K. An SVP also includes a certificate with which we can ensure consistency.

 ---